vaido-world/C-Language/Tiny C compiler/[Windows API] WinAPI Win32/winuser_WM_SETTINGCHANGE/README.md

 ### Immediate acess to TCC on Command Prompt
 https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-recognized-environment-variables

+`where *.*`  can be used to list available programs in the Command Prompt.

 **Problem:** Command prompt does not fetch PATH variable on runtime.
 PATH variable is fetched only when Command Prompt is launching by design.